 If you financed your vehicle and the gap insurance is part of your vehicle’s financed monthly payment, it is doubtful that you would receive any refund for your gap insurance.
 That is because when the coverage gets paid for monthly — as part of your financed monthly payment — the coverage is used that same month.

-If you paid for your gap insurance policy in full, you will need to contact the company that sold you the policy to see if there is any unused premium that should be refunded back to you when you trade in or pay off your car.
+If you paid for your gap insurance policy in full, you must contact the company that sold you the policy to see if any unused premium should be refunded when you trade in or pay off your car.